Bio

 Dina Vovsi is a New York-based director, writer, and theatermaker.

-Recent productions as a director include Marie AntoinettePassage and Three Sisters (all at the American Academy of Dramatic Arts), The Agency by Lia Romeo (Fairleigh Dickinson University), Sincerity Forever (The Flea), Shady Acres: a homegrown epic (Rutgers/Mason Gross MFA Playwriting), Iphigenia and Other Daughters (Long Island University), First by Faith: The Life of Mary McLeod Bethune (2019 AUDELCO Award for Best Solo Performance, Best Educational Show at United Solo, sold-out run at the National Black Theatre Festival, 14th Street Y), The Bastard (Dixon Place), and Visiting Hours (TheaterLab).
+Other recent productions as a director include The Antelope Party, The Revolutionists, Marie AntoinettePassage and Three Sisters (all at the American Academy of Dramatic Arts), The Agency by Lia Romeo (Fairleigh Dickinson University), Sincerity Forever (The Flea), Shady Acres: a homegrown epic (Rutgers/Mason Gross MFA Playwriting), Iphigenia and Other Daughters (Long Island University), First by Faith: The Life of Mary McLeod Bethune (2019 AUDELCO Award for Best Solo Performance, Best Educational Show at United Solo, sold-out run at the National Black Theatre Festival, 14th Street Y), The Bastard (Dixon Place), and Visiting Hours (TheaterLab).

 Associate and assistant directing credits include Stephen Karam’s adaptation of The Cherry Orchard on Broadway with Roundabout Theatre Company, Taylor Mac’s Hir, Danai Gurira’s Familiar, Gregory S. Moss’s Indian Summer (all at Playwrights Horizons), Eugene Onegin (Spoleto Festival USA), A Midsummer Night’s Dream (HVSF/The Pearl), Lloyd Suh’s Jesus in India (Ma-Yi), Stefanie Zadravec’s The Electric Baby (Quantum), The Nourish Project (WP Theater) and more.

-Dina has also worked in artistic, literary, educational and producing capacities at various New York theater companies, and has been the Program Coordinator of PlayTime at New Dramatists since 2016.
+Dina has also worked in artistic, literary, educational and producing capacities at various New York theater companies, and was the Program Coordinator of PlayTime at New Dramatists from 2016-2019.

 Facebook IconLinkedInLinkedIn